 There's plenty of dining nearby, including the Ship Inn pub at the southern end, and South Bank beyond.
 Alternatively you might want to stop at the top and grab a coffee while you admire the view.

-The Queensland Maritime Museum is also at the southern foot of the bridge, with a show of models, vessels and paraphernalia including the Diamantina, a World War 2 navy frigate which you can explore top to bottom.
+The Queensland Maritime Museum is also at the southern foot of the bridge.
+The museum has a show of models and vessels including the Diamantina, a World War 2 navy frigate which you can explore top to bottom.